 Full-time City employees are members of the State of Kentucky County Employees' Retirement System (CERS).
 The City's policy is to fund all pension costs accrued; such costs to be funded are determined annually as of June 30 of the prior fiscal year by the System's actuary.
-Former employees are also members of the Police and Fireman's pension fund.
-The City funds the Police and Fireman's Pension Fund through special tax assessments.
+Former employees are also members of the Police and Firefighters' Pension Fund.
+The City funds the Police and Firefighters' Pension Fund through tax assessments.